 Unauthorized Motor Vehicle Use

 As of July 1, 2025, new penalties are in place for persons who allow unqualified individuals such as minors to operate a motor vehicle.
-The updated language in § 46.2-301.1(E) points to two groups of people who may be “unqualified”: those who have no legal right to operate a motor vehicle and minors who don’t have a license or learner’s permit or plans to operate outside the permit restrictions.
+The updated language in § 46.2-301.1(E) points to two groups of people who may be “unqualified”: those who have no legal right to operate a motor vehicle and minors who either don’t have a license or learner’s permit or who operate a vehicle outside a permit’s restrictions.
 If this unqualified person gets into an accident that leads to either injury or death, the party responsible for giving them permission to operate a motor vehicle will be guilty of a class 1 criminal misdemeanor, provided that such violation does not otherwise constitute a felony.

 The added language to Virginia Code § 46.2-301.1 is underlined below: